insight-platform/Savant/samples/face_reid/README.md

 # Ctrl+C to stop running the compose bundle
 ```

 Index Builder module does not stop automatically and requires manual exit.
-It is safe to do so once the `face_reid-index-builder` container logs a message like
+It is safe to do so once the `face_reid-index-builder` container logs the message following messages (assuming the default gallery image set)

 ```
+...
+Successfully handled EOS for source_id=9
+...
+...
+Face processed, index file refreshed
 ...
 Resources for source gallery has been released.
 ```